network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 other parameters of the methodology and the network-environment it may be that a measurement never converges to a stable point.
-This is expected and part of the dynamic nature of networking and the accompanying measurement inaccuracies.
-Which is why the importance of imposing a time-limit is so crucial, together with an accurate depiction of the "confidence" the methodology was able to generate.
+This is expected and part of the dynamic nature of networking and the accompanying measurement inaccuracies, which is why the importance of imposing a time-limit is so crucial, together with an accurate depiction of the "confidence" the methodology was able to generate.
 The confidence score should be reported to the user as part of the main results.

 # Interpreting responsiveness results

 The described methodology uses a high-level approach to measure responsiveness.
-By executing the test with regular HTTP requests a number of elements come into play that will influence the result.
-Contrary to more traditional measurement methods the responsiveness metric is not only influenced by the properties of the network but can significantly be influenced by the properties of the client and the server implementations.
+By executing the test with normal HTTP requests a number of elements come into play that will influence the result.
+Contrary to more traditional measurement methods, the responsiveness metric is not only influenced by the properties of the network, but can significantly be influenced by the properties of the client and the server implementations.
 This is fully intentioinal as the properties of the client and the server implementations have a direct impact on the perceived responsiveness by the user.
 This section describes how the different elements influence responsiveness and how a user may differentiate them